pingidentity/pingidentity-devops-getting-started/docs/get-started/prodLicense.md

 ## Using Your DevOps User and Key

-When starting an image, you can provide your devops property file `~/.pingidentity/devops` or using the individual environment variables.
+When starting an image, you can provide your DevOps property file `~/.pingidentity/devops` or using the individual environment variables.

 >The examples provided for docker-compose are set up to use this property file by default.

-For more detail, run the `ping-devops info` to get your DevOps environment information.
+For more details, run the `ping-devops info` to view your DevOps environment information.

 ### Example Docker Run Command

-An example of running a docker image using the `docker run` command would look like the following example \(See the 2 environment variables starting with **PING\_IDENTITY\_DEVOPS**\):
+The following example shows running a Docker image using the `docker run` command.

 ```sh
 docker run \